oracle/node-oracledb/doc/api.md

     Therefore, timestamps having greater
     precision lose their sub-millisecond fractional part
     when fetched.
 Internally, `TIMESTAMP` and `DATE`
-    columns are fetched as `TIMESTAMP WITH LOCAL TIMEZONE` using [OCIDateTime](https://docs.oracle.com/database/121/LNOCI/oci12oty.htm#LNOCI16840).
+    columns are fetched as `TIMESTAMP WITH LOCAL TIME ZONE` using [OCIDateTime](https://docs.oracle.com/database/121/LNOCI/oci12oty.htm#LNOCI16840).
-    When binding a JavaScript Date value in an `INSERT` statement, the date is also inserted as `TIMESTAMP WITH LOCAL TIMEZONE` using OCIDateTime.
+    When binding a JavaScript Date value in an `INSERT` statement, the date is also inserted as `TIMESTAMP WITH LOCAL TIME ZONE` using OCIDateTime.

 ##### Fetching as String